d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 To gain some intuition for why this network works so well, consider the combination of the filters.
-They explore the image in varying ranges.
+They explore the image in a variety of filter sizes.
 This means that details at different extents can be recognized efficiently by different filters.
-At the same time, we can allocate different amounts of parameters for different ranges (e.g., more for short range but not ignore the long range entirely).
+At the same time, we can allocate different amounts of parameters for different filter sizes (e.g., more for smaller filters but not ignore the large filters entirely).

 ## GoogLeNet Model